-As illustrated in the charts below, shortages in rural districts are not as severe as those in small rural districts.
-Family and Consumer Sciences ranked first among the elementary and secondary shortage areas, followed by Business/Marketing.
+As illustrated in the charts below, shortages in rural districts are more severe than those in small rural districts.
+Early Childhood Education ranked first among the elementary and secondary shortage areas, followed by Family and Consumer Sciences.

-Among K-12 subject areas, health education and drama theater and arts had the highest shortage rates, followed by special education generalists.
-This is consistent with the 2021-2022 rural shortages.
+Among K-12 subject areas, special education generalist and visual art had the highest shortage rates, followed by physical education.
+This demonstrates an increase in special education generalist shortages in rural areas when compared with the 2022-2023 rural shortages.

-In non-rural districts, business/marketing and industrial arts remain the subjects with the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.
+In non-rural districts, early childhood education and business/marketing remain the subjects with the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.